os-autoinst/gopenqa/README.md

 # gopenqa

-Very bad name for a openQA client module in go
+(Very bad name for) A openQA module written in go

+This project is under development and should probably not be used by anyone yet.